 Labeling rules are not only vast, dense, and potentially confusing – they are also subject to change.
 In May of 2016, the Food and Drug administration promulgated rules that changed the Nutrition Facts Panel, recalculated Recommended Amounts Customarily Consumed (RACCs), and changed the Daily Reference Values and Reference Daily Intakes of many nutrients.

 A good product label requires more than handsome aesthetics.
 We take a rigorous approach to compliance, but we are also sensitive to the aspirations of our clients.
-Compliant labeling is an effective tool for risk mitigation, but we also understand that the right kind of legal advice should try to mitigate your risk without sacrificing the central message of your brand.
+Food labeling compliance is an effective tool for risk mitigation, but we also understand that the right kind of legal advice should try to mitigate your risk without sacrificing the central message of your brand.

 The responsibility for accurate food labeling needs to be addressed in the supply chain, not just on the product package.
 In June of 2017, an unlabeled allergen in a single ingredient, breadcrumbs, caused a cascade of recalls by other food manufacturers that incorporated the breadcrumbs into their products.
 We always recommend that our clients address issues exactly like this in our supplier agreements.